mildlygeeky/craft_kint/README.md

 * Initial release

+### 1.0.1 -- 2016.02.15

+* Fixed issue that caused crash when a theme was not selected from settings page

+### 1.0.2 -- 2016.02.16

+* Fixed issue where raw JS could be shown on page if script tags with double-quotes were used
+* Removed reference to Kint's path being included below the debugger

 ## Credit

 * Thank you to Rokas Šleinius, the developer of Kint - he welcomes donations at [Kint's website](http://raveren.github.io/kint/)